| Ship Mountain (Four Brothers) Mountain/Rock |

 No. 3 Elevation 5311 Contains ruins from an old lookout tower, can be accessed by a difficult to find trail.

 No. 4 Elevation 5304 Contains a newly constructed staffed lookout tower.
-A road goes all the way to the summit, however it is not wise to do so (more on that later)
+A road goes all the way to the summit, however it is not wise to drive it (more on that later)

 Once on the lookout access road continue up for several hundred yards to a large parking area.
 DO NOT DRIVE PAST THIS POINT.
 The lookout is staffed most of the year and so there is already a vehicle on top.
 The summit area does not have enough room for two vehicles and if you go further you will have to back down a steep rocky road on an exposed ridge-line.